-So often, we remember 9/11 as a horrible tragedy that happened many years ago and killed thousands of people.
+So often, we remember 9/11 as a horrible tragedy that happened 20 some years ago and killed thousands of people.
 What’s easy to forget is the survivor.
-There are those that there are those who lived it, truly LIVED it — like Thomas Canavan, one of September 11th’s 27 survivors.
+There are those that there are those who lived it, truly LIVED it — like survivor Thomas Canavan, one of September 11th’s 27 survivors.

 After crawling through over 75 feet of rubble (horizontally and vertically), Thomas made it out of the mass tragedy alive, but the story he lived to tell is much different than the one most of us can imagine from the footage we saw on our TV screens.

 Kylee Tinney got a taste of what the real 9/11 was like when she engaged Thomas, a museum worker at the 9/11 Memorial, in a conversation that changed her perspective for life.

 She shared her interaction with Thomas in a Facebook post that has now been shared almost 160,000 times by those whose lives have also been touched by this survivor’s powerful story: